-- 1. Contingency Up to 10% of the grant may be budgeted for contingency costs.
-All such costs must be eligible per these guidelines. - Signs and interpretive aids Costs include construction of exhibits, kiosks, display boards or signs located at and communicating information about the River Parkway and the costs of required acknowledgement signs (see Appendix H).
+- Contingency Up to 10% of the grant may be budgeted for contingency costs.
+All such costs must be eligible per these guidelines.
+Contingency funds may not be used to increase the amount of funds that can be used for Project Management. - Signs and interpretive aids Costs include construction of exhibits, kiosks, display boards or signs located at and communicating information about the River Parkway and the costs of required acknowledgement signs (see Appendix H).